iipc/warc-specifications/specifications/warc-http2/index.md

 'resource' record should instead be used.

-In all three record types the fact the exchange originally occurred via HTTP/2 should be recorded by including a WARC-Original-Protocol field with the value "HTTP/2".
+In all three record types the fact the exchange originally occurred via HTTP/2 should be recorded by including a WARC-Original-Protocol field with the values "h2" for HTTP/2 over TLS or "h2c" for HTTP/2 of cleartext TCP.

 Example request record: